Shubham0315/AWS-Code-Commit-and-Pipeline/README.md

   - So managing AWS services is not preferred
   - Also we can create jenkins on EC2 and configure auto scaling groups, AWS cloudwatch, alarms.

+** Why Jenkins in Popular than Code pipeline?
+- Faetures of Jenkins and can be integrated with lot of tools
+- Jenkins is not restricted to AWS platform only